Mentoring Program

 The goal of the mentoring program is simple: to develop positive one-on-one relationships between mentors and children.

-At Volunteers for Youth, youth can participate in one of three different mentoring components: Community Mentoring, SMART Mentoring, or Group Mentoring.
+At Volunteers for Youth, youth can participate in one of three different mentoring components: Community Mentoring or Group Mentoring.

 Community Mentoring